elioamicarelli/about-insiders-analytics/index.md

 Thanks to their privileged position, **insiders may have access ahead of the public to information that could impact the company stock price**.

-**It's illegal for insiders to buy and sell shares based on their privileged information**.
+It's illegal for insiders to buy and sell shares based on their privileged information.

 However, research shows that **insiders transaction can be predictive of stock performances** {2}{3}{4}.